Section 11.4

 Meeting the criteria for Pegasos seems, therefore, to be much simpler and more relaxed than with any of the others.
 Certainly, it is presented in less of a bureaucratic way.
 However, they are all working under the same Swiss laws and the same regulations.
 Pegasos sticks closely to the necessary rules but believes it is unfair and unnecessary to create new ones.

-Ruedi Habegger himself was a most engaging character.
-We didn’t meet in his office or at the apartment; we met in a (very good) Tapas restaurant in Liestal.
+Ruedi Habegger himself is a most engaging character.
+When we met in 2022, we didn’t meet in his office or at the apartment; we met in a (very good) Tapas restaurant in Liestal.
 He said some very funny things – such as when his own lawyer, seeking to establish a patient’s full mental capacity but lacking total understanding of English, asked the patient “if he really understood he would be dead for the rest of his life”.

 His was also the only centre of the three to have seriously considered opening up the potential opportunities offered by the law in Colombia.
 There were difficulties to be faced in getting the required consents for the assisted suicide itself.
 His proposed Colombian colleague had the answer “Well, this is Colombia.
 Just tell them to come as tourists and we’ll kill them anyway”.